PROMPT: Are these the top 5 Azure tools for AI? If not, update and highlight the tool, and provide a simple 2-3 line description [..list of tools..]

 Design a Cloud Solution (ex: for DIB client to CMMC) -- Align with Azure WAF.
 The architecture must be flexible, use modular services (small, indie-components: microservices.
 API, SOA, K8s) and configuration-as-code (CaC), to adapt to CMMC updates. -- To get CaC, use Azure App Configuration (app settings), Azure Policy (enforce PaC rules), and Azure Blueprints (template package w/ IaC, PaC, & CaC inside a package)

-Azure Kubernetes Service (AKS) A fully managed Kubernetes service that simplifies the deployment, scaling, and management of containerized applications using the open-source Kubernetes system.
-It is the ideal orchestrator for modern, scalable microservices architectures.
+Azure Kubernetes Service (AKS) / Docker: (🖐️) A fully managed Kubernetes service that simplifies the deployment, scaling, and management of containerized applications using the open-source Kubernetes system.
+It is the ideal orchestrator for modern, scalable microservices architectures. -- Use Case: USAF, to deploy the whole app across the Intelligence Community to work in independent environments.
+The data is pulled from ACR.

 Services for data warehousing, big data processing, data integration (ETL/ELT), and NoSQL databases.

-Azure Cosmos DB A globally distributed, multi-model NoSQL database service that provides high availability and guaranteed low-latency access to data anywhere.
+Azure Cosmos DB (No SQL): (Semi-Structured) A globally distributed, multi-model NoSQL database service that provides high availability and guaranteed low-latency access to data anywhere.
 It is essential for highly scalable applications like personalized recommendation engines.

 Azure Databricks: (🖐️) A fast, Apache Spark-based analytics platform optimized for the cloud, providing a collaborative environment for large-scale data engineering.
 It performs heavy-duty work like cleansing, transforming, and structuring raw data.

-Azure Data Factory The cloud-native service for building and orchestrating complex data integration pipelines (ETL/ELT).
-It is used to reliably move and transform data between various sources and destinations for analysis.
+Azure Data Factory: (🖐️) For building and orchestrating complex data integration pipelines (ETL/ELT).
+It moves and transforms data between various sources and destinations for analysis.

 Azure Stream Analytics: A real-time, serverless analytics engine that processes high volumes of fast-moving data.
 It is key for analyzing and acting on incoming data streams for immediate decision-making.